alexander-hamme/Tadpole-Tracker/README.md

 # Tadpole-Tracker
 A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
 This is my undergraduate thesis, in collaboration with the neuroscience department at Bard College.

 The program will be implemented in both Java and Python, to increase portability (i.e. making single executable JAR files) and allow wider access for biology researchers to use in the future.
-The Python code is a work in progress, available [here](https://github.com/alexander-hamme/Tadpole-Tracker-Python).
+The Python code is currently spaghetti code, and will need a lot of work before being ready for widespread use, but some of it is available [here](https://github.com/alexander-hamme/Tadpole-Tracker-Python).

 -----